skjolber/3d-bin-container-packing/README.md

 The maximum complexity this approach is [exponential] at __n! * 6^n__.
 The algorithm runs for under a second for small number of products (<= 6), to seconds or minutes (<= 8) or hours for larger numbers.

-However accounting for container and box sizes and boxes with equal size might reduce this bound considerably, and the resulting complexity can be calculated using [PermutationRotationIterator](src/main/java/com/github/skjolberg/packing/PermutationRotationIterator.java) before packaging is attempted.
+However accounting for container vs box size plus boxes with equal size might reduce this bound considerably, and the resulting complexity can be calculated using [PermutationRotationIterator](src/main/java/com/github/skjolberg/packing/PermutationRotationIterator.java) before packaging is attempted.
+See [example] in test sources.

 # Contact
 If you have any questions or comments, please email me at thomas.skjolberg@gmail.com.